-Berthon Lymington Marina is located in Lymington which is on the south coast of England and immediately within the Western Solent.
-It is large scale marina set into the harbour town that is itself a major sailing centre.
+Berthon Lymington Marina is situated in Lymington, which lies on the south coast of England, immediately within the Western Solent.
+It is a large-scale marina integrated into the harbour town, which itself serves as a major sailing centre.

-The well protected harbour provides complete protection.
-Safe access is provided in all reasonable conditions, night or day, and the marina is accessible at any stage of the tide for most vessels.
+The well-protected harbour offers complete protection.
+Safe access is provided in all reasonable conditions, day or night, and the marina is accessible at any stage of the tide for most vessels.

 Keyfacts for Berthon Lymington Marina